Barclays lifts U.S. Silica Holdings Inc. [SLCA] price estimate. Who else is bullish?

 Barclays have made an estimate for U.S. Silica Holdings Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on March 19, 2020.
 The new note on the price target was released on March 11, 2020, representing the official price target for U.S. Silica Holdings Inc. stock.
 On November 05, 2019, analysts decreased their price target for SLCA shares from 12 to 5.

-U.S. Silica Holdings Inc. [SLCA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.64.
-With this latest performance, SLCA shares dropped by -1.37% in over the last four-week period, additionally sinking by -79.97% over the last 6 months – not to mention a drop of -91.19% in the past year of trading.
+U.S. Silica Holdings Inc. [SLCA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 32.41.
+With this latest performance, SLCA shares gained by 6.67% in over the last four-week period, additionally sinking by -60.66% over the last 6 months – not to mention a drop of -86.94% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and U.S. Silica Holdings Inc. [SLCA] shares currently have an operating margin of +1.36 and a Gross Margin at +10.97.
 U.S. Silica Holdings Inc.’s Net Margin is presently recorded at -22.32.